 Align WMS Goals with TAC goals and the ERCOT Board of Directors’ strategic vision.
 Work with ERCOT Subcommittees, TAC and ERCOT Staff to achieve the Board’s vision for ERCOT.

-Assess proposed market rule changes that impact the ERCOT wholesale market to ensure they enable market based solutions, and are consistent with PURA, PUC Rules, and NERC Reliability Standards.
+Assess proposed market rule changes that impact the ERCOT wholesale market to ensure they enable market-based solutions, and are consistent with PURA, PUC Rules, and NERC Reliability Standards.

+Support the Passport Implementation Working Group or Task Force to address supporting details and market participant needs related to Passport development and implementation (Real-Time Co-optimization, ECRS, BES Single Model, DGR, and EMS upgrade).
+Assign identified Passport policy and analysis items assigned to WMS to the appropriate WMS working groups.
+Provide support and appropriate feedback to the Passport project to ensure that it can be implemented in a timely, cost-effective, and efficient manner.

 Pursue clarifications to market rules and guides which enhance the transparency of requirements and clarify the entry process for new resources.

 Monitor resource adequacy and implement TAC resource adequacy directives by exploring market design improvements as necessary.
+Ensure that studies and reports provide a representative view of the evolving risks to system reliability and resiliency and recommend market improvements to support resource adequacy.

 Collaborate with ERCOT Staff on current trends in fuel prices and installed resource costs through market changes.

-Review market performance in order to develop and implement needed market design corrections and improvements which are cost effective.
+Review market performance in order to develop and implement needed market design corrections and improvements which are cost effective and compatible with the Passport project.

 Explore market design enhancements to ensure market outcomes related to Energy and Ancillary Service dispatch, congestion management, Wholesale Market Pricing, market power mitigation etc. are consistent with competitive market design and nodal fundamentals.